Clemton Park

 Clemton Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Four projects identified by AreaSearch are likely to impact the area: Sydney Metro City & Southwest - Sydenham to Bankstown (T3 Bankstown Line Conversion), Campsie Private Hospital, Sydney Metro City & Southwest, and Canterbury Leisure & Aquatic Centre.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified three projects likely affecting this area: Sydney Metro City & Southwest - Sydenham to Bankstown (T3 Bankstown Line Conversion), Sydney Metro City and Southwest, Canterbury Leisure & Aquatic Centre, and Canterbury Hospital Redevelopment.

 Professional plan users can use the search below to filter and access additional projects.